Tulane Graduate or Professional Student Financial Aid Application Process

 General Graduate Students

 Some applicants are selected by the federal processor for verification of information submitted on the FAFSA and elsewhere in financial aid application file materials.
 If selected, you will need to complete and submit the appropriate Verification Addendum and applicable documentation, which will be used to confirm data reported in your aid application materials.
 Your eligibility for all need-based federal student aid funds (Federal Work Study or Federal Perkins Loan) requires Tulane to receive and review all of the necessary verification documents.
-In some cases, the prior year's federal tax information (for example, 2013 income tax information for the 2014-15 academic year) is required either through the IRS data retrieval process within the FAFSA or through a federal tax transcript.
+In some cases, the prior year’s federal tax information (for example, 2015 income tax information for the 2016-17 academic year) is required either through the IRS data retrieval process within the FAFSA or through a federal tax transcript.
 The applicant can contact the Internal Revenue Service for a copy of a tax transcript.
 The IRS has established a site that provides answers to frequently asked questions regarding tax transcripts.
-Students who did not earn enough in 2013 to file a federal tax return should complete the 2014-2015 Student Non-Filer Worksheet.
+Students who did not earn enough in 2015 to file a federal tax return should complete the 2016- 2017 Student Non-Filer Worksheet.
 Additional documents may be requested depending on the information to be verified.
 For example, some applicants may need to provide verification of Social Security benefits received by their family; others may need to provide verification of their Social Security number.
+Please note that current federal law does not allow the awarding of a 2016-2017 Federal Perkins Loan to any graduate-level student who had not during a prior academic year received a Federal Perkins Loan disbursement while a Tulane University student in the same graduate-level program.

 University Financial Aid, New Orleans, LA 70118 504-865-5723 firstname.lastname@example.org